-Some benefits of cray pas,a.k.a oil sticks or oil pastels, are affordability (they are one of the cheapest art supplies),portability,adaptability and messiness factor is minimal.
-That makes them ideal for older children or adults who want to experiment with oil painting techniques with out the commitment in price.
+Some benefits of cray pas,a.k.a oil sticks or oil pastels, are affordability (they are one of the cheapest art supplies), portability, adaptability, and messiness factor is minimal.
+That makes them ideal for older children or adults who want to experiment with oil painting techniques without the commitment to price.
 I would recommend the age for children to be10+.

 - · Cray Pas ,Oil Sticks or Oil Pastels (all are the same medium),small box

 - · Brushes : to keep cost down I would use hog bristle brushes.
 (See my other hub How Much is That Art Paper in the Window?
 Art Materials Terminology ).

 - · Illustration Board or Canvas Board : You can use poster board but I would not recommend if you want to do more than just experiment.
 The paint thinner usually leaves an oily residue stain.

 - · Paint thinner , mineral spites, or turpentine.

 - · Optional: small glass container with lid to put paint thinner in.